SkylineCommunications/dataminer-docs-connectors/connector/doc/Atlassian_Jira_Service_Management.md

 The element polls all service desks for the environment specified in the URL of the element.
 This includes the **Service Desks**, **Queues**, and **Issues**.
 You can choose to Enable/Disable polling of certain Queues.

 From the **Issues** page, it is possible to create a small issue given some input data.
-If you'd like to instead, by following the given format in the API documentation for [Create Request \| Create Request](https://developer.atlassian.com/cloud/jira/service-desk/rest/api-group-request/#api-rest-servicedeskapi-request-post), you can use an Automation Script to set PID 2 with your own JSON data.
+If you'd like to instead, by following the given format in the API documentation for [Create Request](https://developer.atlassian.com/cloud/jira/service-desk/rest/api-group-request/#api-rest-servicedeskapi-request-post), you can use an Automation Script to set PID 2 with your own JSON data.